Canon 1300D vs G9X

 The Canon EOS 1300D (called Canon T6 in some regions) and the Canon PowerShot G9 X are two digital cameras that were announced, respectively, in March 2016 and October 2015.
 The 1300D is a DSLR, while the G9X is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and an one-inch (G9X) sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the G9X provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1300D has a resolution of 17.9 megapixels, whereas the G9X provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is considerably smaller (56 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the G9X are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X has a lens built in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1300D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1300D gets 500 shots out of its LP-E10 battery, while the G9X can take 220 images on a single charge of its NB-13L power pack.
 The power pack in the G9X can be charged via the USB port, which can be very convenient when travelling.